 NOTE: No contractions are used following the number in the email address as numeric mode also sets grade 1 mode.

 Electronic Addresses

-Electronic addresses follow the standard rules of contraction, as shown in a number of the examples above.
+Electronic addresses follow the standard rules of contraction, as shown in previous examples as well the examples below.
+Underlining of electronic addresses in print is generally ignored.